 A healthy home

-Axxis® steel is non-allergenic and has been recognised by the Asthma Foundation of New Zealand as a 'Sensitive Choice'.
+Axxis® steel is non-allergenic and has been recognised as a 'Sensitive Choice' product.
 Axxis® steel doesn't support mould growth or rot, and its stability gives it the potential to reduce cracks in claddings and linings.
 Axxis® steel does not contain additional preservative chemicals and won't give off gases or emit VOC's.

 A steel-frame is lightweight and easy to handle (it's approximately one third of the weight of a timber-frame).
 Steel has none of the additional preservative chemicals associated with timber, an important consideration for the health of builders and tradesmen working on-site.
 Standard practice is the earth steel framing, making it electrically safe as well as being fire-resistant.

 Speed of construction